nicehash/nheqminer/README.md

         nheqminer -v -l asia-veruscoin.miningpools.cloud:2052 -u YOUR_VRSC_ADDRESS_HERE.worker1 -t 6

-Example to mine on your CPU with your own VRSC address and worker1 on Stratum EU server, using all threads:
+Example to mine on your CPU with your own VRSC address and worker1 on Stratum EU server, all threads

-        nheqminer -v -l veruscoin.miningpools.cloud:2052 -u YOUR_VRSC_ADDRESS_HERE.worker1 -t $(sysctl -n hw.physicalcpu)
+        nheqminer -v -l veruscoin.miningpools.cloud:2052 -u YOUR_VRSC_ADDRESS_HERE.worker1 -t %NUMBER_OF_PROCESSORS%